ClaireIsShi/ClaireIsShi/README.md

 I'm Ge Shi, a graduate student in Beijing Jiaotong University.
 I‘m recently working in the Skill and DeepResearch group at ByteDance.

-I’m currently working on aspects related to long-context engineering, such as optimization during the training phase, and the long-term task training of DeepResearch.
+I’m working on aspects related to long-context engineering, such as optimization during the training phase, and the long-term task training of DeepResearch.

-I’m looking for help with any aspects in the field of DeepResearch training, including but not limited to fine-tuning methodologies, evaluation framework design, and practical deployment pipelines.
+I’m looking for help with any aspects in the field of DeepResearch, including but not limited to benchens (evaluation framework design), multi-agent workflow, fine-tuning methodologies.
 If you also have any related research interests, please feel free to contact me:)

-How to reach me:
+My E-mail:

 geshi0405geshi@gmail.com

 23121732@bjtu.com

 shige.0405@bytedance.com

+Wechat:

+ICBCNT

 You can reach me in any way.
 <!--